×

 A simple DNA test can help determine if a person has genetic changes that might lead to hemochromatosis.
 If there is a family history of hemochromatosis, DNA testing may be beneficial for people who want to conceive a family.

-The liver is the vital organ where the iron in our body gets stored.
-The liver is the organ that is most affected by the overload of iron.
-A liver biopsy will let you know if there is an overload of iron in the body.
+The liver is the vital organ where the iron in our body is stored.
+It is the organ most affected by an iron overload, and a liver biopsy will tell you if there is an iron overload in the body.

 MRI scans and other noninvasive tests can help you measure the iron levels in your body.